calebgeniesse/pcluster/README.md

 ## pcluster

-A partial clusterer for Mapper.
+A partial clustering wrapper for Mapper.